sizaxyd/docker-modx/README.md

 # About this Repo

 This is the Git repo of the Docker image for MODX.
+Forked from https://github.com/modxcms/docker-modx Updated php, some site specific tweaks, like maximum file sizes, tzones

 ## How to use this image